ahmadawais/dzello-dot-com/site/content/work/talks.md

 +++
 title = "Talks"
 dataList = "talks"
-description = "Small victories over stage fright" weight = 20
+description = "Videos and slides of talks about software and humans" weight = 20

 +++